BackstagecrewIS/milkman/README.md

 ## Future Development

 ### Delivery Area
-As this is a local delivery service, there should be a limit to the areathat customers can order from.
+As this is a local delivery service, there should be a limit to the area that customers can order from.
 This could be managed by postcodes.
 A delivery area map should also be included.

 ### Image Management